imagej/imagej.github.io/_pages/ImgLib2_-_Accessors.md

 -   a procedurally generated image, where a value can be computed at any real coordinate (continuous, unbounded, non-iterable).
 -   collections of samples taken at arbitrary real coordinates (discrete, bounded, iterable).

 The following image shows the UML diagram for the ImgLib2 accessor interface hierarchy.
-The real-coordinate counterparts that were missing in the simplified version [ above](ImgLib2_-_Accessors#Introduction ) are highlighted.
+The real-coordinate counterparts that were missing in the simplified version [ above](ImgLib2_-_Accessors#Introduction) are highlighted.

 ![UML for ImgLib2 accessor interfaces](/images/pages/Imglib2-accessors-real.png "UML for ImgLib2 accessor interfaces")

 Real equivalents of the **Positionable** and **Localizable** interfaces have been added by which real-valued coordinates can be accessed.

-Something that is {% include javadoc project='ImgLib2 ' package='net/imglib2 ' class='RealPositionable ' %}, can be positioned at real coordinates.
+Something that is {% include javadoc project='ImgLib2' package='net/imglib2' class='RealPositionable' %}, can be positioned at real coordinates.
 There are methods to set absolute or relative position, for a single or all dimensions, in analogy to the integer **Positionable**.
 You can also set a **RealPositionable** to the location of a **RealLocalizable**.
-Note that {% include javadoc project='ImgLib2 ' package='net/imglib2 ' class='RealPositionable ' %} extends **Positionable**, which is quite natural: Whenever something can be positioned at arbitrary real coordinates, of course it can be positioned to integer coordinates as well.
+Note that {% include javadoc project='ImgLib2' package='net/imglib2' class='RealPositionable' %} extends **Positionable**, which is quite natural: Whenever something can be positioned at arbitrary real coordinates, of course it can be positioned to integer coordinates as well.

 [RealLocalizable](http://jenkins.imagej.net/job/ImgLib-daily/javadoc/index.html?net/imglib2/RealLocalizable.html) allows to get a real coordinate from an accessor.
 Again, this is completely analogous to the integer **Localizable**.
 In this case, the inheritance relationship is the other way around - **Localizable** extends [RealLocalizable](http://jenkins.imagej.net/job/ImgLib-daily/javadoc/index.html?net/imglib2/RealLocalizable.html).
 Something that is able to provide its integer coordinates is always able to provide them as real coordinates too.